 Creating a more competitive business climate in Manitoba is one of the key outcomes of a survey of close to 500 business leaders from across the province provided to the Manitoba Chambers of Commerce (MCC).

-“Some of the results should give business and government cause for concern,” said Chuck Davidson, president, and CEO of the Manitoba Chambers of Commerce.
-“Businesses are historically optimistic about their growth yet only 27% of respondents expect to increase their workforce in 2019.
-The cool forecast for growth points to the challenges highlighted in the survey to rising cost of doing business and the challenge of finding skilled workers.”
+“Some of the results should give business and government cause for concern,” said Chuck Davidson, president & CEO of the Manitoba Chambers of Commerce.
+“Businesses are historically optimistic about their growth, yet only 27% of respondents expect to increase their workforce in 2019.
+The cool forecast for growth points to the challenges highlighted in the survey including the rising cost of doing business and the difficulty in finding skilled workers.”

 As the provincial government hits the midway point in its mandate, only 54% of respondents agree that Manitoba’s business climate is competitive with other provinces.
-Business leaders cited Reducing Red Tape (23%) Reducing business/payroll taxes (22%) and lowering taxes for consumers (15%) as suggestions to improve Manitoba competitiveness.
+Business leaders cited reducing red tape (23%), reducing business/payroll taxes (22%), and lowering taxes for consumers (15%) as suggestions to improve Manitoba’s competitiveness.

-“One area where the survey shows significant support is for the province conducting a full review of taxes (85%),” added Davidson.
-“We (MCC) have made this suggestion on numerous occasions; to have this overwhelming majority in support of that call will strengthen our resolve.”
+“The survey results show significant support for a full provincial review of taxes (85%),” added Davidson.
+“We (MCC) have made this suggestion to government on numerous occasions, so to have this overwhelming majority in support of that call will strengthen our resolve.”

-To read the complete 2018 Manitoba Business Outlook Survey, please click here.
+To read the complete 2018 Manitoba Business Outlook Survey, click here.